CV Kumar: Maayavan Reloaded will have a Bollywood antagonist | Tamil movie news | ExBulletin

 – CV Kumar (@icvkumar) 1620358893000

 CV Kumar says: We are almost done with the script and the dialogue; we will keep many characters from Maayavan.
 The first part had its story starting and ending in 2037, but this time the episodes will take place in an earlier period.
 We haven’t decided on the female lead yet; we are in talks with Lavanya Tripathi, which was part of the first opus.
 We are planning it as a multilingual project, which will be published in all southern languages and Hindi.
 Maayavan had Jackie Shroff playing a central role.
-This time, too, we’re going to chain a veteran Bollywood actor to the role of the antagonist.
+This time too we will chain a veteran Bollywood actor for the role of the antagonist.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online